Lawsuit Loans in Chicago and greater Illinois

 Even when you win your lawsuit in Illinois, getting your settlement does not happen overnight.
 Lawsuits and their accompanying settlements are complex in nature, which means that payouts to plaintiffs like you can take weeks or even months to happen.
 Insurers also tend to extend negotiations with attorneys to strain you further financially until you can accept a lower settlement payout.
 How do you and your family survive during this time?

 You can apply for a settlement loan at any time during your court case and we will have you sorted within 24 hours.
-Delta Settlement Funding is one of the most trusted among Illinois’s best lawsuit loan companies today.
+Rapid Lawsuit Funding is one of the most trusted among Illinois’s best lawsuit loan companies today.
 Partner with us today for the safest pre settlement funding in Illinois possible!

 Lawsuit Funding Requirements in Illinois and Chicago

 Applying for lawsuit funding in the state of Illinois is quite easy.
 All we need to process your request is your name, your contact information and your attorney’s contact information.